maxray/maxray.github.io/_posts/2020-09-01-30-days-of-running.md

 Left leg pretty tight at end so will be dusting off the foam roller again tonight - I find it really uncomfortable touse but it does seem to help.

+#### Day 14 (Recovery run 4.23km in 26.38)

+Sunday is a day of rest and as such i had set out only to do the minimum 2km to count as a "run".
+However in a surprising turn of events I thoroughly enjoyed todays run!
+Did not expect that at all and just stuck on some Jon Hopkins instead of drum and bass so I wasn't tempted to run at a cadence and just ambled along.
+Worked out at around a 6.15/km pace and I could have just carried on, onlty stopping because I still have 15 days to go and I was told days 18-21 are the toughest...